AdobeDocs/audience-manager.it-IT/help/using/features/traits/trait-qualification-reference.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Caratteristiche basate su regole </p> </td>
    <td colname="col2"> <p>La caratteristica caratteristica si verifica in tempo reale, in quanto gli utenti si qualificano per una caratteristica nel browser.
-Dopo <a href="../../features/traits/create-onboarded-rule-based-traits.md#create-rules-based-or-onboarded-traits"> la creazione della caratteristica</a> nell'interfaccia utente, gli utenti possono iniziare a fruire di una caratteristica di circa 4 ore. </p> <p>Le caratteristiche basate su regole consentono di utilizzare <a href="../../features/segments/recency-and-frequency.md"> controlli di aggiornamento e frequenza</a> per il sottoping della frequenza ad e altri casi d'uso. </p> </td>
+Your users will start qualifying for a rule-based trait approximately 4 hours after you <a href="../../features/traits/create-onboarded-rule-based-traits.md#create-rules-based-or-onboarded-traits"> create the trait</a> in the UI. </p> <p>Rule-based traits allow you to use <a href="../../features/segments/recency-and-frequency.md"> recency and frequency</a> controls for ad frequency capping and other use cases. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Caratteristiche caricate </p> </td>
-   <td colname="col2"> <p>La caratteristica caratteristica si verifica dopo che un file in entrata è stato elaborato, ovvero il file in entrata <a href="../../faq/faq-inbound-data-ingestion.md"> viene importato in Audience Manager</a> e questo si verifica quando si verifica la qualifica di caratteristica. </p> <p> Per le caratteristiche caricate, il numero massimo di qualifiche per un profilo utente è 1. </p> </td>
+   <td colname="col2"> <p>Trait qualification happens after an inbound file is processed, i.e. the inbound file is <a href="../../faq/faq-inbound-data-ingestion.md"> imported into Audience Manager</a> and that is when the trait qualification happens. </p> <p> Per le caratteristiche caricate, il numero massimo di qualifiche per un profilo utente è 1. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Caratteristiche algoritmica </p> </td>